dmkv1/scrnaseq-align/README.md

 sample4,path/to/S4_GEX_R1.fastq.gz,path/to/S4_GEX_R2.fastq.gz,,,,
 ```

-Absent TCR and BCR FASTQs would not affect the pipeline.
-Gene expression FASTQs must be present for each sample.
+Absent TCR and BCR FASTQs would not affect the sample queue.
+However, gene expression FASTQs must be present for each sample.

 ## Gene expression alignment and count - STARsolo